-Flutter, it has become the hot topic or rather the talk of the IT development companies.
-Cross-platform app development is really time consuming, tedious & challenging for all the business firms.
-But as we know change is inevitable, it was Google who brought around this change in a form of a solution for all the developers.
+Flutter, it has become a hot topic or rather the talk of the IT development companies.
+Cross-platform app development is really time-consuming, tedious & challenging for all the business firms.
+But as we know change is inevitable, it was Google who brought around this change in the form of a solution for all the developers.
 The change was Flutter.

 - Developed by Google to prevent sudden chopping out.